How Spain could deliver swift savings in Peugeot-Opel deal

 Politically, closing plants in PSA's home country of France - where the government owns a 14 percent stake in the firm - and in Germany, which accounts for about half Opel's 38,000 staff, would also be extremely sensitive.

-Germany has already extracted assurances from PSA that it will honor existing labor agreements in coming years.
+Germany has already extracted assurances from PSA that it will honour existing labour agreements in coming years.

 In Britain, meanwhile, Prime Minister Theresa May has already discussed the deal with Tavares amid fears for jobs and site closures, and Tavares is due to meet British unions and the business minister on Friday.